Co-Auther for this post: Amrita Choudhury

 From last Row- Left to Right-(7, 8, 9)

-8. Chitou Cake: No oil is used to make fluffy cake-This special healthy food of Odisha uses young coconut and aged rice-which are grounded and used fresh to steam cook the cake on an earthen pan with a cover used.
+8. Chitou Cake: No oil makes a fluffy cake.
+This exceptional healthy food of Odisha uses young coconut and aged rice blended into a slurry that is used fresh to steam cook the cake on an earthen pan with a cover.
 However, we eat them with Dalma for adequate nutrition

-9. Rice-lentil Pancake with shredded colored veggies like carrot and beets with cilantro with decorated Cilantro leaves.
+9. Rice-lentil Pancake with shredded colored veggies like carrot, beets with cilantro, and decorated Cilantro leaves.
 Doesn’t it look appetizing?
 Sattu from mixed whole grain flour.
 It is always available at home when we are too lazy to cook fresh.

 10. Ingredients of Sattu- Highly Nutritious and Energetic Breakfast